Talking about the Past

 Berlin

-In this lesson you'll learn how to talk about events that happened in the past in German.
+In this lesson, you'll learn how to talk in German about events that happened in the past.
 In German the present perfect and past perfect tenses are usually used to talk about the past in the spoken language.
 The präteritum, or simple past tense, is also used to indicate that an action was completed in the past.

 Flashcards and a quiz are included in the lesson to help you learn the present perfect, past perfect, and präteritum of some common German verbs.